 We have been implementing initiatives to strengthen our risk management framework, taking into account Basel II and other considerations.
-At March 31, 2009, we introduced the advanced internal ratings-based (IRB) approach in Basel II.
+We introduced the advanced internal ratingsbased (IRB) approach for credit risk on March 31, 2009, and the Advanced Measurement Approach (AMA) for operational risk on March 31, 2008.